Scaling of Saddle-Node Bifurcations: Degeneracies and Rapid Quantitative Changes: Introduction

-If we assume in addition that $D_yg(\mu_0,y_0)$ has no eigenvalues with positive real part we obtain that the dynamics near $(\mu_0,y_0)$ has $n-1$ exponentially attracting directions outside of a 1-dimensional center manifold $M$.
-On $M$ the dynamics is given up to a normal form transformation by $\dot{x}=\mu+x^2$ for $x\in M$ (see e.g. \cite{Kusnetzov}).\\

-Hence we can restrict to the equation \be \dot{x}=f(r,x) \qquad \text{for $x \in\R$ and $r\in\R$}\nonumber \ee We shall from now on consider one-dimensional flows only.
+Furthermore the set of equations satisfying Theorem \ref{thm:gsn} is known to be open and dense in $C^\I$ one-parameter families with an equilibrium having a simple zero eigenvalue.
+Using a center manifold reduction \cite{Kusnetzov,GH} we can restrict to one-dimencsional dynamics and consider the equation \be \dot{x}=f(r,x) \qquad \text{for $x \in\R$ and $r\in\R$}\nonumber \ee From now on we shall consider one-dimensional flows only.
 Necessary conditions for a saddle-node at $(r,x)=(0,0)$ are $f(0,0)=0=f_x(0,0)$.
-The generic sufficient conditions are given by: \bea f_{xx}(0,0)\neq 0\\ f_r(0,0)\neq 0 \eea We can easily see, using the implicit function theorem for $f_x$ at $(0,0)$, that $f(x,0)$ is locally quadratic.
-Furthermore $f_r(0,r)$ is locally linear, therefore the square-root scaling law is not affected by a change of coordinates transforming the equation $\dot{x}=f(r,x)$ into the normal form (\ref{eq:sn}).
-Hence all smooth vector fields with generic saddle-node bifurcations scale in the same way with respect to a bottleneck occuring for $r\rightarrow 0^+$.\\

-In the next section we briefly address the question, what happens to the scaling law when the saddle-node is non-generic.
-In this case either (\ref{eq:gn1}) or (\ref{eq:gn2}) are violated and we refer to such a situation as a degenerate saddle-node.
+The genericity and transversality conditions in this case are: \bea f_{xx}(0,0)\neq 0\\ f_r(0,0)\neq 0 \eea If the necessary conditions and \eqref{eq:gn1}-\eqref{eq:gn2} are satisfied we call a saddle-node non-degenerate.
+We want to show explicitly that the scaling law for a non-degenerate saddle-node is given by the normal form \eqref{eq:sn}.
+First recall one special case of the Malgrange Preparation Theorem \cite{NirenbergMPT,LuSing}: